ejangi/ejangi.com/content/projects/suqld-website.md

 keywords: []
 icon: "images/suqld-website-icon.png"
 draft: false
+key: "
+## Key Involvement

+* Designed wireframes and worked with internal stakeholders to confirm functional requirements.

+* Shortlisted external providers to produce the designs and initial code.

+* Extended the theme to include custom integrations with internal systems.

+* Trained the internal teams to manage content for their respective areas.
+"
 ---

 Working with an agency to complete the design and ensure the main website for SU QLD best represented it to various stakeholders.